MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/unity-leaderboard-from-scratch-pre1804.md

     }
 ```

-Our leaderboard retrieving function `GetLeaderboard()` returns void, and thus does not return the leaderboard data we are looking for.
+Our leaderboard-retrieving function `GetLeaderboard()` doesn't return leaderboard data; the function only returns `void`.
 We will actually retrieve the leaderboard data in an event function discussed in the next section.